 As detailed in the news article linked below, the library was damaged in an arson attack in 2003.
 It was fully restored and extended though, and reopened in 2005.

-Current status: Still a library
+Current status: Still a library, run by Coventry council (2021)

 - Year grant given (if known):